I've been riding for years and learned to never attempt any new skill without a trusted, certified instructor and a

 Horseback riding is a rewarding but dangerous sport.
 Never attempt any new skill (especially galloping) without a trusted, certified instructor and a reliable, sound horse.
 If you can, learn to gallop in an enclosed arena and not in an open field.

 - The horse has four main gaits: walk, trot, canter, and gallop.

 - The gallop is the fastest gait, but it has four distinct beats, just like the walk.

 - At one point in the gallop stride, all four hooves are suspended in the air.

 A Balanced Gallop Position

 When first learning to gallop, the rider's job is to stay up off the horse's back and get balanced.
 Why do you need to balance?
 Just imagine how hard it would be for you to run with someone flopping around on your back!
-As you become more experienced, you'll be able to influence the horse's stride and balance in a positive manner, but for now, stay up off the horse's back with your weight centered.
+As you become more experienced, you'll be able to influence the horse's stride and balance in a positive manner, but for now, just try to stay up off the horse's back with your weight centered.

 The best galloping position is a two-point seat, also known as the half seat or jumping seat.
 If you are not already very comfortable and steady in the two-point position, you are not ready to gallop.

 - Fold forward at the hips at about a 45-degree angle.